When your tile is complicated and expensive…

 One key challenge for any offset-style rectangular tile backsplash install is planning ahead to prevent unsightly little skinny bits stuffed into corner joints.
 Ideally, you want inside corners to continue the look of the overall field tile pattern.
 You want it to look like completely full tiles have been magically squished into each inside seam with perfect foresight.

 This of course takes planning.
 And the easiest way to clearly plan is to simply lay out literal tiles and mark up the wall with what different starting point options would look like.
-You’re going to cover the wall with tile anyway, so there’s no harm in using magic marker to make sure that a layout pattern will work.
+You’re going to cover the wall with tile anyway.
+So there’s no harm in using magic marker to make sure that a layout pattern will work.

 You also want to be real careful about where the horizontal grout lines will land when dealing with kitchen wall cabinets that are already installed.
 You don’t want to be stuck with impossible tile cuts around cabinet trim or little tile slivers filling vertical gaps.
 Assume nothing, and measure everything!